aleen42/PersonalWiki/post/face_morph/face_morph.md

 I have chosen to use the photos of the top three American Presidential candidates, but this is not a political post and I have no political agenda.
 And yes, that is the prettiest picture of Donald Trump I could find!

 > You can [download](http://www.learnopencv.com/face-morph-using-opencv-cpp-python/#download) the code and images used in this post by subscribing to our newsletter [here](http://www.learnopencv.com/face-morph-using-opencv-cpp-python/#download).

+In my previous posts I have covered [Facial Landmark Detection](http://www.learnopencv.com/facial-landmark-detection/) and [Delaunay Triangulation](http://www.learnopencv.com/delaunay-triangulation-and-voronoi-diagram-using-opencv-c-python/).
+It is a good idea to review those posts to better understand this one.